About the Department of Public Safety

 - Financial Services – Provides accounting, procurement, budget, payroll, payment and other financial services to support the operations and programs of CDPS divisions.

-- Planning and Communications – Oversees strategic planning, public information, open records, internal communications, and legislative relationships for the Department.
+- Strategic Communications – Oversees public information, open records, internal communications, and media relations for the Department.

 - Fleet and Facilities Management – Manages and maintains CDPS vehicles and facilities.